cs248-spring-2018/Cardinal3D/README.md

 ## Handin Instructions
 We are using [Canvas](https://canvas.stanford.edu) as our submission tool.
 You should create and upload a tar archive of your entire src subdirectory along with the writeup (e.g. writeup.txt) and 3D modeling submission (model.dae).

+## Acknowledgement

+CS248 course staff would like to thank Professor Keenan Crane and Carnegie Mellon University's course assistants for providing assignment materials.